List of The 39 Clues characters: Patricia Oh

+The sister of Irina Spasky and the son of Vladimir Spasky.
+He was killed in Mission Atomic while saving Amy and Dan from Nathaniel's mutant bees. his wife is dead, killed while saving the people of Chernobyl. her name was Natalia Spasky.

 Founders

 A collage of the images found behind Cards No. 6, #19, No. 33, #78, No. 91, #111, No. 149, #165, No. 211, and No. 220, also called The Jefferson Puzzle.
 The collage forms a painting made by artist Fiske Cahill.
 The painting features the four Cahill founders (from left to right: Katherine, Thomas, Jane, and Luke) fighting each other for causing their house going on fire and the death of their father Gideon (center right).
 Their mother Olivia (bottom right) screams in terror.
 Six black-coated men are also seen leaving the scene (far left and far right).
 On the left is Damien Vesper, leader of the Vespers; and on the right is some of Damien's followers, fleeing the scene.
 Vesper was going to get the serum by any means, but Gideon set the house on fire.

 Gideon Cahill

 Gideon Cahill (from Cahill Island, Ireland) is the father of the founders of the five branches.
 He was one of the smartest scientists in Ireland in his time, having discovered how to turn lead into gold.
 This was the reason that the townsfolk asked for his help to create a cure for the plague.
 However, in his efforts to find a cure, he discovered a serum that would enhance an individual's abilities in every kind of human endeavor, but it killed him from inside.
 Thus, he gave each of his children a part of the formula for safe guarding, improving their skills.
 Then he destroyed his research and died on the way.
 The children wanted the whole serum, and consequently continued to fight for it until the reunification caused by Amy and Dan Cahill's efforts.
 He died in a house fire caused by the Vesper family.
 He does not have a card.
 He had a ring that is very important and powerful – the Vespers hunt for it.